 Cite a PowerPoint Presentation in MLA

-Citing a PowerPoint presentation in MLA format depends on whether the presentation is available online or delivered in a classroom setting.
-This guide explains the specific formats required for each scenario and how to create both Works Cited entries and in-text citations.
+Citing a PowerPoint presentation in MLA format depends on whether the presentation is online or given in a classroom.
+This guide explains the specific formats utilized in each situation and how to create both Works Cited entries and in-text citations.

 ONLINE POWERPOINT PRESENTATION

-When citing a PowerPoint presentation accessed online, such as from a website or a presentation-sharing platform like SlideShare, you need to include the following elements in your citation: the author’s name, the title of the presentation, the website name, the publication date, and the URL.
+When you are referencing a PowerPoint presentation that you accessed and read through the internet, for instance, from a web page or a presentation-sharing platform such as SlideShare, include the following details in your reference: author name, title of the presentation and website title, publication date, and the URL.

 KEY CITATION ELEMENTS

-• Author: The author of the PowerPoint presentation is the individual or organization responsible for its creation.
-If the presentation was created by an individual, their last name is listed first, followed by their first name.
-If the author is an organization, such as a company, institution, or governmental body, the full name of the organization is used in place of an individual name.
+- Author: The author of the PowerPoint presentation is the entity or individual who prepared it.
+When an individual prepared the presentation, then his last name precedes his first name.
+When the author is an organization, such as a company, institution, or government department, the name of the organization is used in place of an individual’s name.

-• Presentation Title: The title of the PowerPoint presentation is enclosed in quotation marks and written in sentence case.
-This means that only the first word of the title and any proper nouns are capitalized.
-The title is important because it reflects the specific content or focus of the presentation.
+- Presentation Title: The title of the PowerPoint presentation is enclosed in quotation marks and written in sentence case.
+This means that only the first word and proper nouns will be in uppercase.
+It is a requirement as it is the specific content or topic of the presentation.

-• Website Name: The name of the website or platform where the PowerPoint presentation is hosted is italicized.
-This helps distinguish the source of the content from the author or title.
-Common platforms where PowerPoint presentations might be hosted include SlideShare, Prezi, or a specific academic or organizational website.
+- Website Name: The name of the website or site upon which the PowerPoint presentation has been posted is in italics.
+This separates the source of the information from the author or title.
+Examples of websites upon which PowerPoint presentations might be posted include SlideShare, Prezi, or a specific academic or organizational website.

-• Date: The date refers to the publication or upload date of the presentation.
-In MLA format, the date is written in the day-month-year format (e.g., 24 Jan.
+- Date: The date is the publication or upload date of the presentation.
+In MLA, the date appears in day-month-year format (24 Jan.
 2020).
-The inclusion of the date is critical because it informs readers of the timeliness of the information.
-This is especially important when citing online sources, as websites frequently update content.
+It is essential to include the date because it informs readers when the information was up to date in a bid to view supportive data.
+This is especially vital when citing online material because websites update frequently.

-• URL: The URL is the complete web address where the PowerPoint presentation can be accessed.
-URLs should be included without hyperlinks and should not be shortened in MLA format.
-Including the full URL allows readers to directly access the presentation if they wish to view it themselves.
-Make sure that the URL is accurate and functional, as broken links may prevent readers from retrieving the source.
+- URL: The URL is the full web address upon which the PowerPoint presentation can be found.
+URLs must be provided without hyperlinks and not shortened in MLA style.
+Providing the full URL enables readers to easily access the presentation should they want to view it themselves.
+Ensure that the URL is correct and usable, as broken links can hinder readers from retrieving the source.

 CITATION EXAMPLE FOR ONLINE POWERPOINT PRESENTATION